 - The Bichon Frise is an active breed and needs daily exercise to alleviate boredom which can lead to destructive behavior and separation anxiety.

-Bichon Frise puppies can be sensitive and will need encouragement based training.
-They can be sensitive so they will not respond well to harsh corrections or scolding.
+Bichon Frise puppies can be sensitive and will need encouragement based training, as they will not respond well to harsh corrections or scolding.
 Be gentle with your Bichon.
-They are eager to please so you will see the most success when you praise and encourage them.
-These bright little dogs are easy to train.
-Be sure to socialize your Bichon puppy early to ensure they are comfortable with social environments and they will just plain old love everyone.
+This bright little breed is easy to train.
+Socialize your Bichon puppy early to ensure they are comfortable with social environments.
 They are naturally sociable and are happiest when they are part of a family that takes them everywhere.
-This sociable trait also means that they do well cohabiting with other pets and are excellent with children.
-This breed is competitive and obedient, often working as watchdogs, performers and therapy dogs.
+This sociable trait also means they do well cohabiting with other pets and are excellent with children.

 Grooming a Bichon is a commitment.
 You’ll need to dedicate time every week to grooming and bathing.
 You should brush them at least twice a week or more, and you’ll need to bath them whenever they get dirty in order to keep that white coat clean.
 Always remove mats before you bathe a Bichon, as bathing them will tighten the knots and make them nearly impossible to remove.